 An owner of land on which there is a cesspool for the reception of nightsoil who, on being required to fill up that cesspool by notice in writing given to him by the local government within a time specified in that notice, does not comply with that requirement commits an offence.

-[Section 109 inserted by No. 80 of 1987 s.
-20; amended by No 14 of 1996 s.
+[Section 109 inserted: No. 80 of 1987 s.
+20; amended: No 14 of 1996 s.
 4.]

 110. New cesspools for nightsoil forbidden